-Treasure: Italian marble sculpture
+Treasure: Sculpture made from Italian marble

 While many of our homes are filled with holiday decorations at this time of year, large busts and works of sculpture were common sights in upscale homes at the turn of the century, where they were often displayed in formal parlors that received guests.
 Linda Roach recently brought in a piece of sculpture that her children inherited from their grandparents to an appraisal session at DuMouchelles Art Gallery and Auction House downtown.